micmejia/bible-dump/NKJV/2 Kings/2 Kgs 5.md

 So Naaman said, "Please, take two talents."
 And he urged him, and bound two talents of silver in two bags, with two changes of garments, and handed _them_ to two of his servants; and they carried _them_ on ahead of him.

 ###### 24
-When he came to [^d]the citadel, he took _them_ from their hand, and stored _them_ away in the house; then he let the men go, and they departed.
+When he came to the citadel, he took _them_ from their hand, and stored _them_ away in the house; then he let the men go, and they departed.

 ###### 25
 Now he went in and stood before his master.
 Elisha said to him, "Where _did you go,_ Gehazi?"
 And he said, "Your servant did not go anywhere."